 - Herpes/Rhinotracheitis Virus:

 - When we talk about respiratory disease in cats, everyone wants to talk about Herpes.
 Herpes is the number one cause of upper respiratory infections (URIs) in cats.
 Herpes is forever - once cats get it, they will carry it for the rest of their life.
-Studies estimate between 70% and 90% of cats carry the Herpes Virus.
+Studies estimate between 70 percent and 90 percent of cats carry the Herpes Virus.
 Herpes affects the cornea of the eye in cats and kittens, and if untreated, severe ulceration can cause the loss of the eye.
 Often Herpes and Calicivirus are both present in young kittens.
-(Read Feline Herpesvirus)

 - Vaccinating for Calicivirus is important because the virus can stay alive in the cat, hidden in the nervous system, with no clinical signs until the conditions are right for it to reproduce.
 In situations of mixed infections, Herpes often infects the respiratory tract, and Calici will infect other tissues in the body.
 As a result, Calici often affects tissues of the joint, bladder and GI tract.
 It also often results in ulcers of the mouth and nose.
 Cats can shed Calicivirus in their feces or urine, but they can also shed it with coughing and discharge from the nose and mouth.
 Though Herpes will only last a few hours in the environment, Calici can survive for as long as a week, which means disinfecting is important.